ACLU of Delaware Legal Director Job Posting

 - Maintaining an individual caseload of developing and active litigation and amicus briefs, including overseeing and directing pre-litigation investigations, discovery, motion practice, brief writing, hearings and trials, and appellate work, and work with staff attorneys and cooperating attorneys on all work within the ACLU-DE legal program.

-- Supervising staff attorneys, an intake director, and law student and undergraduate interns.
+- Supervising our staff attorney, a paralegal, and law student and undergraduate interns.

 - Fostering an organizational culture within the legal program that encourages staff development through internal and external resources.